ammerizalde/prototype-invoices-task/README.md

 # angular-webpack

--Prototype to upload invoices, check prices, keep track of invoices and simulate a dashboard.
+* Prototype to upload invoices, check prices, keep track of invoices and simulate a dashboard.

--The prototype simulates the way to upload files.
+* The prototype simulates the way to upload files.
 Please note that the prototype doesn't validate or store the file.

--The prototype displays dummy data.
+* The prototype displays dummy data.
 The files of the dummies are located in ./invoice/invoice.json and ./stock/stock.json